Jan Beyzym: Beatification

 The beatification process opened in Kraków from 1984 until 1986 while a second diocesan process opened and closed in Fianarantsoa in 1987; the Congregation for the Causes of Saints later validated the processes on 27 October 1989.
 The official start to the process came on 27 September 1985 after the C.C.S. issued the official "nihil obstat" to the cause and titled him as a Servant of God.
 The C.C.S. later received the Positio in 1990.
-Theologians approved this on 28 April 1992 as did the C.C.S. on 3 November 1992; Pope John Paul II confirmed his life of heroic virtue and titled the late priest as Venerable on 21 December 1992.
+Theologians approved this on 28 April 1992 as did the C.C.S. on 3 November 1992; Pope John Paul II said his life of heroic virtue was confirmed and titled Bezym as Venerable on 21 December 1992.

 John Paul II decreed that a healing credited to the late priest was a miracle on 5 July 2002 and beatified Beyzym two months later on 18 August 2002 while on an apostolic visit to Poland.

-The current postulator for this cause is the Jesuit priest Anton Witwer.